It’s important to take care of yourself and stay as healthy as possible during your pregnancy.

 Tips for good oral health:

 Toronto Public Health provides free dental care to eligible people.
 Contact a TPH dental clinic to find out more information.
-Dental care at reduced costs can be accessed at another facility.
+Dental care at reduced costs can be accessed at other facilities.

 Intercourse will not hurt your baby.
 However, if you are having complications in your pregnancy, talk to your health care provider before engaging in sexual activity.

-When you are pregnant, your interest in sex will change.
-As your pregnancy progresses and you get bigger, you may find your need to try different positions, such as lying on your side with your partner behind you.
+When you are pregnant, your interest in sex may change.
+As your pregnancy progresses and your body changes, you may find your need to try different positions, such as lying on your side with your partner behind you.
 Read more about Sex During Pregnancy.

 Even though you are pregnant, it is important to take precautions to avoid getting a sexually transmitted infection (STI).